Gil Kenan: Career

-Themes, style and influences
+Influences

-Kenan has cited David Lynch, Richard Elfman, Lotte Reiniger, Zbigniew Rybczyński and Alfred Hitchcock as influences; he once met with Elfman.
+Kenan has cited David Lynch, Richard Elfman, Lotte Reiniger, Zbigniew Rybczyński, and Alfred Hitchcock as influences; he once met with Elfman.
 Among his favorite movies and short films, Kenan has listed Eraserhead, Forbidden Zone and Tango, as all three influenced Kenan's short The Lark.
 He first became aware of a director's own style while watching Terry Gilliam's Time Bandits and appreciated Gilliam's point of view as well as that of Steven Spielberg in his 1980s films, leading him to respect a film's craft and storytelling.

 Personal life

 In 2005, Kenan married Eliza Chaikin, who was an art director on City of Ember.